dcaputo-harmoni/open-balena-delta/README.md

 - **delta.<yourdomain.com>**: IP address / hostname of `open-balena-haproxy`

-## Limitations and Known Issues
-- Token authentication still needs to be implemented

 ## Integration
 To integrate `open-balena-delta` in your `open-balena` environment, you will need to make some configuration changes as outlined below.
 If you utilize the `open-balena-helm` scripts, this will be handled for you.
 Below is a summary of what needs to be done.